 Mexican people have a very ancient and intimate relationship with corn.
 For over 10,000 years, Mexican farmers selectively bred and domesticated maize from it's ancestor, a wild grass called teosinte.
 Teosinte, from the Nahuatl "teocintli," or "sacred corn" is very different from modern corn.
 Over the centuries, ancient Mexicans selectively picked the largest of the teosinte kernels and bred from it the first ancient forms of maize.
 This domesticated whole grain spread throughout North and South America.
-It made civilization possible and was bred with incredible diversity, allowing for it's adaptation to numerous climactic conditions.
+It made civilization possible and was bred with incredible diversity, allowing for it's adaptation to numerous climatic conditions.
 As whole grains elsewhere in the world, corn took it's place as the primary and biologically correct staple food of humanity.

 Corn was considered by all who grew it to be a sacred gift.
 The Aztec, or Mexica people told of how Quetzalcoatl gave a kernel of corn to people to plant, and they celebrated Centeotl, the maize god, as a source of life.
 Mayan legends tell of the Creators succeeding in fashioning the first humans out of corn dough.
 The Giant White Corn of the Andes was sacred to the Incas.
-For the Hopi, Cherokee, Iroquois and numerous other native peoples, corn was and is at the center of their spiritual identity.
+For the Hopi, Cherokee, Iroquois and numerous other native peoples, corn was and still remains at the center of their spiritual identity.

 Corn was often grown together with beans and squash, in a system known as the Three Sisters.
 Indigenous people who followed a traditional diet composed primarily of corn, beans, squash, vegetables, fruit, wild plants, fish and game enjoyed abundant health and longevity, absent of the current epidemics of degenerative disease which so often plague their modern-day descendants in the U.S.

-When Cortes and the Spanish conquistadors arrived in Mexico, they were amazed to discover that the Aztec lifespan exceeded their own by at least 10 years.
+When Cortes and the Spanish conquistadors arrived in Mexico, they were amazed to discover that the Aztec lifespan exceeded their own by twice as much.
 The benefits of a traditional diet and lifestyle can still be seen in traditional people such as the Tarahumara, or Raramuri people of Mexico.
 The Raramuri are arguably the best endurance runners on Earth, and it is well documented that those following a traditional diet are almost completely free of many common degenerative diseases.
 High blood pressure and obesity were unknown to them, and their cancer rates are extremely low.
 In fact, it is only since the introduction of modern processed foods such as top ramen, chips and soda, that the Tarahumara have had to invent names for diseases like "high blood pressure.”